Lab Members

 Education: Psychological Sciences B.A., University of Connecticut; Doctoral Student, University of Maryland, College Park.

-Bio: Marley is a second-year PhD student in the Department of Human Development and Quantitative Methodology.
+Bio: Marley is a third-year PhD student in the Department of Human Development and Quantitative Methodology.
 Her research aims to explore the development of prejudice and bias through the examination of children’s social and moral reasoning, with the ultimate goal of identifying strategies for effective prejudice reduction.
 She is currently developing a project looking at how children predict, evaluate, and reason about peers who confront gender and racial stereotypes in STEM contexts.

 Lab Manager

-E-mail: jonquilr@umd.edu CV: Rumberger CV
+E-Mail: npearl@umd.edu CV: Pearl CV

 Research Assistants